-All styles and forms of yoga are eligible for inclusion.
-That is, any activity in the name of yoga instruction delivered to an individual, a group of individuals, or self-practiced.
+All styles and forms of Tai Chi are eligible for inclusion.
+That is, any activity in the name of Tai Chi instruction delivered to an individual or a group of individuals, or self-practiced.

-There are no limits on intensity, duration of practice, or mode of delivery and studies will be included irrespective of whether the intervention is delivered by an instructor or through other media (e.g. instruction videos).

-Studies that include yoga in combination with other forms of exercise will be excluded (unless the effect of yoga alone can be discerned).
+There are no limits on intensity, duration of practice, or mode of delivery and studies will be included irrespective of whether the intervention is delivered by an instructor or through other media (e.g. instructional videos).
+Studies that include Tai Chi delivered in combination with Qigong will be included, however, studies in which the sole focus is Qigong will be excluded.
+Studies that include Tai Chi in combination with other forms of exercise will be excluded, unless the effect of Tai Chi alone can be discerned.

-To allow for potential subgroup analysis (and to inform decision-making), studies will be stratified based on whether the participants receive instructor-led yoga in a group or individual setting (see 3.3.15).
+To allow for potential subgroup analysis (and to inform decision-making), studies will be stratified based on whether the participants receive instructor-led Tai Chi in a group or individual setting (see Section 3.3.15).